facebook/react-native-website/docs/flexbox.md

 ### Flex

 [`flex`](https://facebook.github.io/react-native/docs/layout-props#flex) will define how your items are going to **“fill”** over the available space along your main axis.
-Space will be divided according to each element flex property.
+Space will be divided according to each element's flex property.

-In the following example the red, yellow and the green views are all children in the container view that got `flex: 1`.
-The red view got `flex: 1` , the yellow view got `flex: 2` and the green view got `flex: 3` . **1+2+3 = 6** which means that red view will get `1/6` of the space, the yellow `2/6` of the space and the red `3/6` of the space.
+In the following example the red, yellow and the green views are all children in the container view that have `flex: 1` set.
+The red view uses `flex: 1` , the yellow view uses `flex: 2` and the green view uses `flex: 3` . **1+2+3 = 6** which means that the red view will get `1/6` of the space, the yellow `2/6` of the space and the red `3/6` of the space.

 ![Flex](https://cdn-images-1.medium.com/max/800/1*PhCFmO5tYX_sZSyCd4vO3w.png)

 #### Flex Direction

 [`flexDirection`](https://facebook.github.io/react-native/docs/layout-props#flexdirection) controls the direction in which children of a node are laid out.
-This is also referred to as the main axis.
+This is also referred to as the *main axis*.
 The cross axis the the axis perpendicular to the main axis, or the axis which wrapping lines are laid out in.

 - `row` Align children from left to right.
 If wrapping is enabled then the next line will start under the first item on the left of the container.